epew-workshop/epew-workshop.github.io/index.md

 ## Registration

+The registration fee is €275 for each participant (either author of a paper or not).

-Authors and participants can register to EPEW via the [ECMS 2025 registration page](https://scs-europe.net/conf/ecms2025/authors-info/registration-and-payment).
+A participant can register to EPEW via the [ECMS 2025 registration page](https://scs-europe.net/conf/ecms2025/authors-info/registration-and-payment).

+Please specify participant name and "EPEW 2025" in the bank transfer, and "EPEW 2025" and paper ID (if any) in the registration sheet.

 ## Keynote (joint with ECMS 2025)